 Business-to-business sellers often approach us because their existing eCommerce websites are failing to maintain sales revenues and retain customer loyalty.
 Poor eCommerce performance usually stems from a poor customer experience, where buyers have to jump through too many hoops to get the information they need or to make a purchase.

 For example, we frequently see websites where buyers are unable to search their order history, or access personalised pricing, discounts and offers.
-Inadequacies such as these often arise from websites that are not properly integrated with business and accounting systems, which in turn can impact on customer engagement and lead to lower returns per customer and ultimately compromise customer lifetime value.
+Inadequacies such as these often arise from websites that are not properly integrated with business and accounting systems (such as Sage and Pegasus), which in turn can impact on customer engagement and lead to lower returns per customer and ultimately compromise customer lifetime value.